gravitydev/dynasty/README.md

-Dynasty is a DynamoDB toolkit for scala
+Dynasty is a DynamoDB toolkit for scala.

+It provides a type-safe, clean, concise alternative to the java API.

+Features:
+- Custom types (typeclasses)
+- Minimizes boilerplate
+- Type-safety: designed to catch MANY errors at compile-time, rather than run-time
+- Asynchronous (always returns scala futures)
+- DSL that supports most commonly used DynamoDB features (batch gets, expectations, conditions, etc)
+- Cleaner, easier to use

+Current drawback: Some of the newer features of DynamoDB are not available through the DSL yet.

 Setup
 -----